Finally dead: Why Baghdadi had faked his death so many times in the past

 New Delhi, Oct 28: The worlds most dangerous terrorist, Abu Bakr al-Baghdadi is dead.
 US President Donald Trump confirmed on Sunday that the chief of the Islamic State, Baghdadi had been killed in US action.

 News regarding his death had been floating for several years now.
-However there was never any official confirmation and it had been found that Baghdadi was just faking his death to avoid action against him.
+However, there was never any official confirmation and it had been found that Baghdadi was just faking his death to avoid action against him.

 While each time, the news of his death was proved wrong, this time around there is official confirmation.
 It was in the year 2016 that Amaq, the official news agency of the ISIS had said that Baghdadi had died.